hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + Additionally, ensure the system-wide double tap gesture doesn't modify any content if it's been customized by your app.
 - Navigation is clear and foolproof:
     - Modality is used sparingly, and clearly brings them back to where they were when dismissed.
+- Your design also considers text and your app's voice or messaging as part of the design and experience, and it stays consistent.
+    + You don't mix playful error messages juxatposed with serious ones.
+    + iOS technology, or any other technical term, is made for anyone to understand (i.e. you'd use 'Scan the tag' instead of 'Activate NFC reading Session' or similar.).

 ## The Design Drips with Polish
 - Correct system margins are used throughout the app, and no hard coded ones are used (i.e. layoutMarginsGuide, safeAreaLayoutGuide, etc.)
 - Haptic feedback is used throughout the system to complement user interactions, and they are not overdone.
+    + The right haptics are used at the right time.
+For example, you use `.selection` for only selection changes instead of something like `.rigid`.
+    + For example, they often accompany visual and auditory feedback.
 - You utilize SF Symbols for common iOS glyphs and the dedicate ones for system APIs (i.e. the gylphs exclusively for iCloud usage).
 - Controller transitions feel natural and fluid.
 Great examples are Calendar and Photos.
 - You opt for vector assets to combat the differing resolutions and avoid any blurry assets.